 A variation of sakinalu are seen in other states, though they are not the same.
 Uniqueness of this snack is, it's thin concentric rows.
 In fact, I feel sakinalu prepared these days are not as thin as they used to be years ago and partly because it is quite challenging and time consuming to shape in such thin rows.

 Flavors of Sakinalu

-Chilies; green or red are ground to a fine paste before adding it to the dough.
-Though chilies are ground to a fine paste, the dough is slightly coarse when compared to the dough of tella sakinlau.
+Chilies; grind red or green chilies to a fine paste and add to flour before when preparing the dough.
+Though the chili paste is a fine paste, the dough is slightly coarse when compared to the dough of tella sakinlau.
 Hence, karam sakinalu are slightly thicker than white sakinalu.

 Tella (white) Sakinalu

 Plain or tella sakinalu are saltine and, are seasoned with just salt and no chili paste or chili powder.
 These are commonly referred to as sakinalu.

 Recipe is the same as plain sakinalu but for the addition of pandu miram (ripe red chili paste) to spice it up.
 Fresh red chilies are in season only in winters during Sankranti time.
 Hence, karam sakinalu along with tella sakinalu are very common during Sankranti.